SanjanPiya/AppRTC-iOS/README.md

     - if server not reachable print message (generally print response messages somewhere in a status field)

 ##Done
+- 2016-09-09 - stopping session in phone stopps session in phone but not in browser (stop is not send to server! ) implement / improve delegate - https://www.youtube.com/watch?v=eNmZEXNQheE
+- 2016-09-09  stopping session on browser does not stop session in phone (should go back) stop is send but probably not received.
 - 2016-08-30 websocket stays online (audio too) when app goes in to background (when active video connection)
 - 2016-08-26 putting username and url into iphone setup
 - 2016-08-26 disable sound